Percent for art: Europe

 In 1965, the government of Czechoslovakia adopted a resolution which ordered that 1-4 % of the budget of the entire building be dedicated to its artistic beautification in the form of permanent placement of works of art.
 Buildings with a lower budget had to set aside up to 4.2 % for art, buildings with a budget over 200,000 Czechoslovak crowns only 0.6 %.
 However, this volume was not final – the overall calculation of how much to allocate to art was subject to a more complex calculation that considered, for example, coefficients of social importance or the architectural complexity of the building.
 The resolution entered into force at the beginning of 1966 and was valid until 1992.
 For example, from 1972 to 1989, this system secured over 16,500 works placed in architecture.
 Since there was almost no private ownership in the years 1966 to 1989, the vast majority of art in architecture was placed within this resolution.

 In Finland, the percent for art principle was first introduced as an official government policy in connection with the construction of the Finnish Parliament building in the early 1930s, though it was not implemented until 1939.
 In 1956 the government extended the principle to all public buildings, and during the 1960s individual municipalities also drew up their own schemes.
 In 1981 the Association of Finnish Local and Regional Authorities, an advocate for all Finnish municipalities and regions, recommended extending the principle to all aspects of the urban environment.
 In 1991 the City of Helsinki became the first city to adopt the policy for all building projects, which led to a vast growth in urban art, even within suburban areas.
 In 2015 the Finnish Ministry of Education and Culture funded a handbook available to the sponsors of public art work under the title "The Handbook of the Percent For Art Principle in Finland", which is also published in English.

 In France, one percent of the cost of all public works must be allocated to commissioning a work of art since 1951.

-In Germany, in 2006, the federal government, as the building owner, issued updated guidelines for the implementation of federal buildings and formulated a fixed share of 0.5 to 1.5% of the construction costs, depending on the construction cost class.
+Germany has guidelines for "Kunst am Bau" (art on buildings) which obliges the federal government, as the building owner, to spend a certain percentage of the construction costs—usually one to two percent—on works of art, if the purpose and the significance of a project justifies it.
+In the Federal Republic of Germany, this obligation dates back to a resolution passed by the Bundestag on January 25, 1950.
+Today this obligation is enshrined in law in Germany for the federal government and many state governments.

 In Ireland, one percent of the cost of all public works can be allocated to commissioning a work of art.
 The scheme was introduced in 1978, and extended to all government departments in 1997.
 Percent for Art is also promoted for construction and infrastructure projects in Northern Ireland.